WHAT'S NEW AT ODHP:

 **New Disability Awareness Trainings for First Responders and Emergency Planners!**

 The Ohio Disability and Health Program has produced two hour-long disability training videos for First Responders (Law Enforcement, EMS, and Fire personnel) and Emergency Planners.
 We are excited to announce that both trainings have been completed and are publically available on YouTube with closed captions:

-ODHP is currently working with The Ohio State University Center for EMS, who will be hosting the First Responder training on their website to make it available for Continuing Education (CEU/CPT) credit for EMS, Fire, Law Enforcement, and Nursing personnel.
+ODHP is currently working with The Ohio State University Center for EMS, who will be hosting the trainings on their website to make them available for Continuing Education (CEU/CPT) credit for EMS, Fire, Law Enforcement, and Nursing personnel.
 We are currently developing the web platform that will allow first responders to view the training through the OSU Center for EMS website, take a post-quiz, and receive a certificate granting continuing education credit.
 Please check back for more information.

 More information on each training and additional resources for First Responders and Emergency Planners can be found at the following links:

 The CDC has released a Vital Signs campaign focused on increasing physical activity among people with disabilities.